denysdovhan/bash-handbook/README.md

 # Arrays

 Like in other programming languages, an array in bash is a variable that allows you to refer to multiple values.
-In bash, arrays are also zero-based, this is, the first element in an array has index 0.
+In bash, arrays are also zero-based, that is, the first element in an array has index 0.

-When dealing with arrays, we should be aware of the special environment variable `IFS`. **IFS** or **Input Field Separator** — is the character that separates elements in an array.
+When dealing with arrays, we should be aware of the special environment variable `IFS`. **IFS**, or **Input Field Separator**, is the character that separates elements in an array.
 The default value is an empty space `IFS=' '`.

 ## Array declaration